danyk20/CMS_DAQ_simulation/README.md

 sudo kubectl get node rabbit-control-plane -n rabbit -o wide
 ```

 ##### Access web GUI

-- use external IP of the Load Balancer with the port 15672, node internal Node IP from previous step or localhost to access management GUI on port 30000 via NodePort Service
+- use external IP of the Load Balancer with the port 15672, Node component internal Node IP from previous step or
+localhost to access management GUI on port 30000 via NodePort Service component

 [Load Balancer:15672](http://172.18.0.200:15672)